 Whether it’s in business, friendship or in your romantic relationships...

-Getting someone to commit to you, your ideas, your shared like-mindedness, your relationship, etc., is the holy grail of emotional accomplishments.
+Getting someone to commit to you, your ideas, your relationship, etc., is the holy grail of emotional accomplishments.

 We are hungry for commitment, especially from those who are self-proclaimed commitment-phobes.